 Bank of England cuts rates to 0.1%, ramps up bond-buying

-The Bank of England cut interest rates to 0.1% on Thursday, its second emergency rate cut in just over a week, and promised 200 billion pounds of bond purchases in a fresh attempt to shield Britain's economy from the coronavirus outbreak.
-The BoE's Monetary Policy Committee voted unanimously for the cut to the benchmark rate -- which had been slashed to 0.25% from 0.75% on March 11 -- and to restart purchases of government bonds and corporate debt for the first time since 2016.
+The Bank of England cut interest rates to 0.1% on Thursday, its second emergency rate cut in just over a week, and ramped up its bond-buying program in a fresh attempt to shield Britain's economy from the coronavirus outbreak.
+The BoE's Monetary Policy Committee voted unanimously for the cut to the benchmark rate - which had been slashed to 0.25% on March 11 - and for a 200 billion-pound increase in the central bank's bond-buying program to 645 billion pounds ($752 billion).

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)